sartios/gatsby-blog-example/content/posts/02-03-2018-react-primer/index.md

     - react
 ---

-React is a UI framework for building the UI part of an application.
-Developers from Facebook and Instagram created and support the React Framework in order to build these applications.
-React is a great fit for applications with large datasets that change over time.
+React is a UI framework for building the View part of an application and has been created and maintained by Facebook and Instagram developers.
+It is a great fit for applications with large datasets that change over time.

-A real-world application usually has data that change over time.
-Usually, the changes should be visible at the UI while user actively uses the app.
+Synchronizing efficiently the UI with data that change over time is a workflow that React does its best.
+The changes should be visible at the UI while user actively uses the app.
 A simple way to display the changes is to re-render the application's DOM but it is not efficient.
 React provides a fast and efficient engine for taking care of updating the DOM when data changes occur.

 ## VirtualDOM

 VirtualDOM is an in-memory lightweight representation of the actual DOM.
-React uses VirtualDOM to find out what parts of the UI needs an update when data changes.
+It uses VirtualDOM to find out what parts of the UI needs an update when data changes.
 Instead of re-render the entire UI on every data update, React computes the most efficient DOM mutations and applies them.

 ## Reconciliation